unexpectedjs/unexpected-express/documentation/index.md

 ### JSON

-To test JSON POST-requests you can use the `request` objects `data`-property:
+To test JSON POST-requests you can use the `request` object's `body` property:

 ```js#async:true
 return expect(express().use(myMiddleware), 'to yield exchange', {